techiescamp/devops-projects/README.md

 DevOps Real World Projects for Aspiring DevOps Engineers [Beginner to Advanced]

 ## Hit the Star! ⭐
-If you are planning to use this repo for reference, please hit the star.
+If you are planning to use this repo for learning, please hit the star.
 Thanks!

 ## DevOps Certification Vouchers